gh-drourke/git_bump/README.md

-# Purpose:
+# Purpose

-This script is a personal script for myself to automate the process of commits to branches and tags.

-It does the following:
+This script does the following:

-## 1. Add all files and commit to local branch.
+## 1. Handles staging and commits to local branch

-A list of current changes is maintained in a file called GIT_MSG.
-This file becomes the message content of "$ git commit -m <GIT_MSG>
+The user maintains a list of changes since the last commit in a file called GIT_MSG.
+This file becomes the message content to the -m option when executing "$ git commit -m <GIT_MSG>"

 ## 2. Handle TAG commits

-The current version is displayed along with a suggested version.

-An annotated tag version is created with the suggested version tag.
+After a "git commit" another "git tag" is optional.

+## 3. Version number control

+For all commits, the next version number is suggested.

-## 3. Maintain a history of git log.
+## 4. Maintain a history of git log

-An edited list of all git messages is put into a file called 'CHANGES'
+An list of all git messages is put into a file called 'CHANGES'

-This log is filtered by the removal lines starting with "author", "date" and "commit"
+This log is filtered by the removal of lines starting with "author", "date" and "commit"

-# Assumptions:
+# Assumptions

- 1. repository has been initialised.
+ ## 1. repository has been initialised.

+ This script will offer to initialise a repository with the trunk branch called main.

- 2. .gitignore file has been populated.
+ ##2. .gitignore file has been populated.

 # Files

  Works with two files (will create if not present)

 1. CHANGES

+This file is maintained by the script and is changed with every branch commit.

-The CHANGES files contains  the most recent output from git log edited by removing author, date and commit lines
+The CHANGES files contains the output from the "git log" command and is filtered by the removal of all lines starting with "author", "date" or "commit".

 2. GIT_MSG:

-The file GIT_MSG contains content to be written to current git commit.
+The file GIT_MSG is maintained by the user and contains the content to be written to the next "git commit".

 Note: This file should be emptied after git commit to prepare for next commit.

 # Tagging